John Mateer has 2 TDs rushing, 1 passing as No. 18 Oklahoma beats No. 15 Michigan 24-13

 NORMAN, Okla.
-(AP) — Oklahoma coach Brent Venables took an unfamiliar question after a big game.
+(AP) — Oklahoma coach Brent Venables didn't want to be the center of attention after one of his biggest victories, but his players put him directly in the spotlight.

-Instead of answering questions about a loss, he described how it felt to be lifted onto his players' shoulders.

 John Mateer ran for two touchdowns and passed for another, and No. 18 Oklahoma beat No. 15 Michigan 24-13 on Saturday night.
-Afterward, as the late Toby Keith's “How Do You Like Me Now?!” played, some players lifted him up.
+Afterward, as the late Toby Keith's “How Do You Like Me Now?!” played, some players lifted up Venables.

 The players came through and delivered on his confidence.
 The defense, with Venables calling the plays, held the Wolverines to 288 yards.